itzaddddd/note-api/README.md

 4. GET   /tag => Get note with tag (must add querystring => ?tag=xxx)

 *mark
-1. sorting may doesn't working
+1. sorting may be not working
 2. validation doesn't define